 Almost 94% of all malware attacks are delivered via email.
+These attacks may include ransomware, adware, spyware, and more.
 Lately we have observed a growing trend of distributing malware through password-protected email attachments.
+Let’s look at an example of what this kind of malware attack looks like so that you better safeguard your inbox.

 The employee receives an email that appears to be from a trusted and well-known sender, or a common brand, with a catchy subject (ex.
 ‘Invoice’, ‘Payment verification’, etc).
 The email contains an attached file that is zipped and password-protected by the attacker.
 The password creates the illusion the attachment must contain confidential personal information that had to be secured.